Welcome to St Andrew’s!

 What happens during the week?

 If you enter the building by the car park entrance you will immediately see a very large board detailing all the activities that take place during the week.
 We have uniformed organisations ranging from Rainbows and Beavers through Cubs, Brownies, Guides and Scouts to Rangers and Explorers.
-Other groups include Junior RoCo drama group, a Sunday evening Youth Club and an ecology group.
-Mums and Toddlers meet 3 times a week, New Mums and Babies once a week and the Twins and Multiple Birth Group twice a month.
+Other groups include RoCo Dramatic Society, a Sunday evening Youth Club and an ecology group.
+Mums and Toddlers meet 3 times a week and the Twins and Multiple Birth Group twice a month.
 Our Children and Family worker Beverley Gilbert. (email@example.com) can be contacted for more details.

-For adults, social activities include badminton, table tennis, drama, indoor bowls, bridge, singing for pleasure, sewing, a walking group and a monthly lunch club.
+For adults, social activities include badminton, table tennis, drama, indoor bowls, bridge, singing for pleasure and a monthly lunch club.
 Faith based activities are Bible Study and Discussion Group, morning and evening prayer groups and a Sharing God’s Love Group which works to help alleviate suffering in our city and the world.
 We have an annual appeal to support charities in India, Kenya and Palestine as well as more local causes.

 Caring for each other